How a turn actually runs.

-The 26.06 series is run as a federation: eight domain specialists who aren't allowed to talk to each other directly; one orchestrator who settles disputes between them but isn't allowed to predict outcomes; and one contrarian, codenamed CASS, who fights the consensus every turn.
-The point of all this separation is that any one analyst, working alone, would pattern-match too quickly.
-The federation makes pattern-matching expensive.
+The framework runs as a federation: eight domain specialists who aren't allowed to talk to each other directly; one orchestrator who settles disputes between them but isn't allowed to predict outcomes; and one contrarian, codenamed CASS, who fights the consensus every turn.
+The point of all that separation is that any single analyst, working alone, would pattern-match too fast.
+The federation is built to make pattern-matching expensive.

 What happens during a turn